sylv-ia/modular-bot/README.md

 # modules

 By default, modules go in the modules folder.
-Modules are Discord bots on their own, but thanks to how theey're formatted, they work seamlessly with modular-bot.
+Modules are Discord bots on their own, but thanks to how they're formatted, they work seamlessly with modular-bot.

 modular-bot is included with a sample module called template.
 The template module demonstrates the 3 types of commands modular-bot supports: